flawed

 Spanish

-How common is "flaw"?
+How common is "flawed"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.